New Medium Helicopter: Background

-Despite the MOD having yet to release a formal requirement, Airbus Helicopters, Leonardo and Sikorsky (part of Lockheed Martin) displayed their proposals to meet the NMH requirement at the DSEI 2021 defence exhibition in September 2021.

 In October 2021, the MOD indicated that no final decision had been taken on the method of procurement, but that the expectation was that it will be subject to a competition.
-A prior information notice was published by the MOD on 11 November 2021, which outlined the scope of the project and the intention to carry out early engagement with potential suppliers.
-The MOD indicated that it anticipated 36 to 44 new helicopters would be procured, as well as two cockpit flight simulators and one cabin simulator.
+In November 2021, a prior information notice was published, which outlined the scope of the project and the intention to carry out early engagement with potential suppliers.
+It was anticipated that 36 to 44 new helicopters would be procured, as well as two cockpit flight simulators and one cabin simulator.
 At this stage the estimated cost of the contract was £1 billion and it was anticipated to run from October 2023 until October 2028.

-Initially the program's main focus was the Puma HC2, but other types were included; by the time the contract was under review the focus was the Puma helicopters fleet.
-Breaking Defense news noted in 2024, "NMH has been designed to source a replacement for Airbus Puma HC2 helicopters, though it was previously intended to also replace Bell 212, Bell 412 and Airbus Dauphin fleets."
+In the meantime and separately from the NMH programme, the MOD published a transparency notice in November 2023 indicating its intention to acquire six Airbus H145M helicopters, to be known as the Jupiter HC2, for use in Cyprus and Brunei.
+The first Jupiter was delivered in May 2025 and the aircraft entered service in December 2025.

+Janes reported in February 2024, that the AS365 Dauphins used by army's special forces would now remain in service for the foreseeable future.

+The Puma was expected to continue is service until March 2028, however its early withdrawal was announced in November 2024, with the last flight taking place on 31st March 2025 when it was retired.